ntrang086/detect_facial_keypoints/README.md

 [//]: # (Image References)

 [image1]: ./images/obamas_with_keypoints.png "Facial Keypoint Detection"
+[image2]: ./images/facial_keypoint_test.gif "Hide identity"
+[image3]: ./images/laptop_filterring.gif "Real-time Filtering"

 # Facial Keypoint Detection and Real-time Filtering

 ## Introduction

 Build an end-to-end facial keypoint recognition system using computer vision techniques and deep learning.
 Facial keypoints include points around the eyes, nose, and mouth on any face and are used in many applications, from facial tracking to emotion recognition.
 The system can take in any image or video containing faces and identify the location of each face and their facial keypoints, as shown below.
-The sytem can also do filtering and put sunglasses above the eyes.

 ![Facial Keypoint Detection][image1]

+The system can hide the identity of individuals on an image or video

+![Hide identity][image2]

+It can also do filtering on an image or video and put sunglasses above the eyes.

+![Real-time Filtering][image3]

-The project is divided into a few main parts in one Python notebook:
+The project is divided into four main parts in one Python notebook:

-__Part 1__ : Investigating OpenCV, pre-processing (de-noising, blurring, edge detection, etc.), and face detection
+__Part 1__: Investigating OpenCV, pre-processing (de-noising, blurring, edge detection, etc.), and face detection

-__Part 2__ : Training a Convolutional Neural Network to detect facial keypoints
+__Part 2__: Training a Convolutional Neural Network to detect facial keypoints

-__Part 3__ : Putting parts 1 and 2 together to identify facial keypoints on any image
+__Part 3__: Putting parts 1 and 2 together to identify facial keypoints on any image or video

-__Part 4__ : Adding a filter using facial keypoints
+__Part 4__: Adding a filter using facial keypoints to an image and a video

-__Part 5__ : Enabling the system to work on video, i.e. doing Parts 3 & 4 on video
+## Code

+* `CV_project.ipynb` - The main code to detect facial keypoints and do real-time filtering
+* `utils.py` - Helper code to load and plot keypoints

 ## Setup